ChristianVillalba/react_managing_a_component_tree/README.md

 We will transform our app Components
 from stateless indiviual Components
-to individual Components with State
+to Individual Components with State
+To Components changing the state of the Parent Component

-#### Stateless Component: Separate in different Components
+### Stateless Component: Separate in different Components

 First, we will separate out our App into separate Components.
 eg: separate ```<li>``` in a separate Component